westarete/dotfiles/README.md

 non-Apple keyboard at your desk, the location of the Caps Lock key does not move around on you between the two keyboards.

+If you're going to be in the terminal all day, you might as well have something nice to look at.
+[Source Code Pro](https://github.com/adobe-fonts/source-code-pro) is an excellent monospaced typeface that won't make your eyes bleed and passes the "Illegal10O" test well.
+Personally I use the 13pt size, Light weight which is quite readable and doesn't have any aliasing issues, although if you have a retina screen the Extra Light weight looks even better.

 ### Vim
 Vim _can be_ very powerful, but as it ships out of the box it's basically terrible.
 The solution is to install a zillion plugins and write a long and